 Action Service Learning – Prerequisites: GPA of 2.7 or higher; Teacher recommendation; No in-school suspensions; Acceptable Attendance/Discipline This class serves students who are interested in participating in community service.
 It consists of choosing a group project that will be of interest to the students as well as benefit the community.
 Examples could include working with Shangri-La Therapeutic Academy of Riding (STAR), The Good Samaritan House, or Lenoir City Elementary School.
 Students will get to apply classroom knowledge to the development, implementation, and evaluation of the community service project.
 This class is for students who possess strong leadership skills, demonstrate maturity and strong character, and have a strong desire to give back to their community.

 Student Technology & Innovation (Help Desk) is our student-operated help desk class located in the Media Center.
 Students are trained to troubleshoot student technology issues ranging from chrome devices to producing audio, video, 3D printing, and vinyl creations in the Media Center.
 They are also called upon to help teachers as they integrate technology to personalize learning.
 Students are trained to submit repair tickets into our technology management system, issue loaner devices to students, and make simple repairs on their own.
-Student assignments (or TAPS) are tracked through GenYes—an online badging and certification program that helps develop students as technology leaders.
+Student assignments are provided by Vivacity—an online badging and certification program that helps develop students as technology leaders.
 Students, grades 7-12, are encouraged to create a digital portfolio that can go with them as they pursue technology as a career or simply to become responsible digital citizens.
 This can be the capstone experience for Digital Arts and Business Management focus areas.